oocoder/AlexOnTheGrind/README.md

 -- Alex

-Blog was generated using jekyll tool.
-Current Theme is called [flexible-jekyll](http://jekyllthemes.org/themes/flexible-jekyll/) and it was developed by Artem Sheludko
+Blog was generated using [jekyll tool](https://jekyllrb.com).
+Current Theme is called [flexible-jekyll](http://jekyllthemes.org/themes/flexible-jekyll/) and developed by Artem Sheludko.

-## Installation:

-Fork the ``master`` branch and delete ``gh-pages`` branch in it.
-This is important because ``gh-pages`` branch is used here only to host the blog.
-You should be using the master branch as the source and create a fresh ``gh-pages`` branch.